tnballo/high-assurance-rust/src/chp2/operational_assurance_1.md

 >
 > * **Always enable Multi-Factor Authentication (MFA) and review logs in addition to using random, unique passwords?**
 >
 >   * That's **good operational assurance**.
-You're strengthening authentication, regularly performimg historical audits, and protecting confidentiality.
+You strengthen authentication, perform historical audits regularly, and protect confidentiality.
 >
 >   * If you notice login attempts from an IP in an odd geo-location appear in historical data, it could indicate a breach attempt.
 >